 08. Present your work through the right lens

-A year ago, its 15th anniversary in sight, London-based design practice Studio Output worked with a consultant (and former client) to identify how it could reshape its internal positioning.
+With its 15th anniversary in sight, a couple of years ago, London-based design practice Studio Output worked with a consultant (and former client) to identify how it could reshape its internal positioning.
 The result was a dramatic new strategy that recalibrated all its projects through the lens of problem-solving.

 The repositioning also involved updating the questions that the Studio Output team ask clients in order to ensure the team has solid KPIs to work towards, and by which they can assess their effectiveness at the end of a project.
 This set of questions was distilled to a skeleton version, which was then used as a script for their website landing page's showreel.